 Do you offer Puppy Training Classes?

-When Should Puppy Training Start?
+When Should I Start Puppy Training Classes?

 You can start formal training lessons at as early as 9-11 weeks old.
 Puppies who start learning obedience and manners at an early age are much less likely to develop behavior problems down the road.
 It’s important to start setting rules and expectations for them early on so that they have consistent guidance through their early development period.
 Remember that your puppy is always learning at this age whether you're purposely teaching them or not, so be clear about the behaviors you don't like as well as the behaviors you do.

 Dog Training in Denver

-Do you offer dog obedience training?
+Do you offer dog training in denver?

 What if my dog has already had obedience training?

 If your dog has had obedience training that was and still is effective then we recommend signing up for an evaluation or contacting us about what issues you are experiencing with your dog.
-In the case that their obedience responses are not reliable anymore, we will train them again using positive reinforcement methods to provide long lasting results.
+In the case that their obedience responses are not reliable anymore, we will train them again using positive reinforcement methods to provide long-lasting results.
 If they are exhibiting other behaviors not related to obedience, then after your evaluation a trainer will pair you with the best training program for you.

 For more FAQs answered visit our FAQs page.